HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/speechbrain/condensed_tutorials/nn/conformer-streaming-asr.md

 - Training: Uses masking with full batches for GPU efficiency
 - Inference: Processes chunk-by-chunk with state caching
 - Attention mask shape: `(t, t)` boolean tensor
-- Frames within chunks can attend to each other
+- Mask determines which frames can attend to which input frames
-- Limited past context reduces computational/memory costs

 ### Best Practices
 1. Use chunked attention instead of causal attention for better performance